zaryabdev/stock-balance/Notes.md

 # Critical Issues :

-- Current worth is not 0 even all stock is at 0 FIXED
+- Current worth is not 0 even all stock is at 0 [FIXED]
-  - Total Worth is 0 but stock is still available FIXED
+  - Total Worth is 0 but stock is still available [FIXED]
 - Double ID gerations ( Add & Delete both )
+- Payment make it free entry

 # Isssues :

-- When saving an empty record sql throws error FIXED
+- When saving an empty record sql throws error [FIXED]
-- Un-archive not working
-- Floating number in print DONE
+- Floating number in print [DONE]
 - Defalut Value not changing for payment & previous balance
-- payment const change it from none to payment
+  - Payment const change it from none to payment
+- Custoemrs List Filters
   - All filter not working
+  - Un-archive not working
   - Add delete customers
-- Change action buttons
+- Change action buttons position [DONE]
-- Convert pagination to infinite scroll
+- Convert pagination to infinite scroll [DONE]
 - Why payment is empty ?
+- Convert Dollar Sign to PKR

 # Features :